Program for Baltimore City Youth

 Objectives: Bridges’ program model creates a space for independent school students of all backgrounds to build close and caring relationships with Baltimore City School students, learn about issues of unequal access and opportunity in Baltimore, and be part of building a more inclusive and equitable society.

-The Bridges Program: Bridges’ three program locations – Bridges at The St. Paul’s Schools, Bridges at Gilman School, and Bridges at The Bryn Mawr School – recruit independent school students from their independent school communities starting in ninth grade.
-Volunteer commitments are for 1 season at a time and are available 4 seasons/year.
-Independent school students assist in programs with Bridges’ youngest students.
+The Bridges Program: Bridges’ four program locations – Bridges at The St. Paul’s Schools, Bridges at Gilman School, Bridges at The Bryn Mawr School, and Bridges at McDonogh School – recruit independent school students from their school communities starting in ninth grade.
+Volunteer commitments are for one season at a time and are available four seasons per year.
+Independent school students assist in programs with Bridges’ youngest students and receive training that centers around relationship-building, leadership, and understanding Baltimore’s educational landscape and history of segregation.